Call Me Kuchu: Summary

 A friend of Naome and fellow activist Stosh then recounts being raped by a man who wanted to turn her straight by doing so.
 He gave her AIDS and her family did not believe it was unconsensual.
 When she got pregnant five months later, she had an abortion.
 Next introduced is Bishop Christopher Senyonjo, who says Paul the Apostle does not discriminate against homosexuals in Galatians 3:28, and wants to build a safe center for them.

 Meanwhile, we learn that politician David Bahati has proposed the Uganda Anti-Homosexuality Bill, widely condemned by the international community.
 However, residents of Jinja, Uganda protest in favour of the bill, organized by Pastor Martin Ssempa, falsely accusing homosexuals of "raping children".
 We then hear from Dr Sylvia Tamale who explains that in March 2009, the Family Life Network invited evangelical leaders from the United States to warn Ugandans about an alleged homosexual threat from overseas.
 Similarly, another pastor called HM Nyanzi says homosexuality is against the word of God because it is against reproduction.
 Meanwhile, Rolling Stone published part two of pictures and Gilles boasts about it as an accomplishment.
 David appeals to the local bureau of the Office of the United Nations High Commissioner for Human Rights.
 Bishop Senyonjo claims that he is dismissed from the Church of Uganda for his support of homosexuals, though the church claims that it was because of his participation in the consecration of a man to be a bishop of a church with which the Church of Uganda is not in communion.
 In another twist, there is a second trial, and the judge rules that the newspaper is not allowed to publish pictures, names and addresses of homosexuals.
 David and his friends have a party–a fashion show where they crossdress to celebrate their victory.

 David is murdered in a devastating homophobic attack.
 Anti-gay protesters disrupt the funeral.
 Still, his friends have a party in his honour after the funeral.
 In New York City, LGBT activists honour his death too, condemning pastors Lou Engle and Scott Lively for allegedly promoting homophobia in Uganda.
 Meanwhile, Gilles of Rolling Stone is unrepentant and does not take the blame for his death.
 David's friends fear the worst for their lives.
 Still, due to international pressure, the anti-gay law is not passed.

 Critical reception

 The film premiered at the 2012 Berlin International Film Festival, and won the Teddy Award for Best Documentary.

+At the 2012 Hot Docs Canadian International Documentary Festival, it won the award for Best International Feature Documentary.